A team of dedicated medical professionals is carefully transporting a man on a stretcher

 Negligence is the failure of a person to exercise “reasonable care” in their relationship with others.
 Accordingly, negligence is measured against what a reasonable person would have done under the same or similar circumstances.

-Negligence is said to have occurred when one person harms another due to one’s carelessness.
-An example of negligence is a typical motor vehicle accident.
+Negligence occurs when one person harms another due to one’s carelessness.
+A typical motor vehicle accident is an example of negligence.
 One driver is careless by not paying attention to current traffic conditions, such as not noticing that the cars in front have stopped.

 Burden of Proof

 To prove negligence, the plaintiff, who carries the burden of proving her case, must show by a preponderance of the evidence that the defendant acted negligently and that the defendant’s negligence was the legal or factual cause of the injury sustained by the plaintiff.
-If you are injured or damaged because someone else acted negligently, you may have a cause of action against the person.
+If you were injured or your property was damaged because someone else acted negligently, you may have a cause of action against the person.

 Statute of Limitations